kevinushey/cronR/README.md

 Now have a look at `?cron_add` or start the RStudio addin

-Warning
+Notes
 -----------

+- Consider adding `options(echo = TRUE)` at the start of your R scripts in order to debug your scripts in case of errors.
-Currently, `cronR` does not preserve or handle cron jobs not generated through the package.
+- Currently, `cronR` does not preserve or handle cron jobs not generated through the package.
 This will be handled some time in the future.
 To be safe, you should run `cron_save("cron.backup")` before fiddling around.